-The algorithm has been developed specifically for the Advanced Very High Resolution Radiometer (AVHRR) on board the current and future polar orbiting NOAA and EUMETSAT Metop satellites.
+The algorithm has been developed originally for the Advanced Very High Resolution Radiometer (AVHRR) on board the current and future polar orbiting NOAA and EUMETSAT Metop satellites.
 It has been implemented so that it automatically handles both AVHRR/2 data, with channel 3B during both day and night, and AVHRR/3 data, with channel 3B during night and 3A during day.

-Table 2-1 lists the set of channels of the AVHRR/3.
-All channels are mandatory for the CMa.
-Efforts have been made to widen the applicability of the PPS to other instruments on polar platforms.
-Up to now it is possible to process MODIS data, data from VIIRS on the Suomi-NPP and preparations have been done (as far as possible) for future JPSS satellites.
-See Table 4-12 for a complete set of channels.
+PPS can also process MERSI-2 data, MODIS data, data from VIIRS on the Suomi-NPP and NOAA20, and preparations have been done (as far as possible) for future JPSS and EPS-SG satellites.
+See Table 4-10 for a complete set of channels.
 See section 2.1 for a description of channels for each of those instruments.

-Table 4-12: The channels, which are used for the cloudmask classification.
-Mandatory and optional channels are specified.
-Either the 1.6μm channel or the 3.7μm channel has to be available.
-The 3.7μm channel is, however, mandatory for the aerosol flag output (see section 4.2.3).

-λ(μm) 0.6 0.9 1.3 1.6 3.7 8.5 11 12 mandatory mandatory optional At lea of the manda em is optional mandatory mandatory
+Table 4-10: The channels, which are used for the cloudmask classification.
+Mandatory and optional channels datasets are specified.
+Either the 1.6 $\mu$ m channel or the 3.7 $\mu$ m channel dataset has to be available.
+The 3.7 $\mu$ m channel is, however, mandatory for the aerosol flag output (see section 4.2.4).
+Note that on pixel level only channel 11μm is mandatory.
+And cloud retrieval will be attempted if channel 11 $\mu$ m has data.
+When there are few channels available quality will be more likely set to low λ(μm ) 0.6 0.9 1.3 1.6 3.7 8.5 11 12 mandator y mandator y optiona l At one them mand y of is optiona l mandator y optional and fewer test will be done.